GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 place the stereo audio file on the first stereo track, on which you also place a ControlGRIS plug-in.
 You then multiply copies of this first stereo track on as many additional copies as your spatialization scenario requires.
-It\'s also possible to have just one audio track and as many auxiliary outputs as you need, if your SAN allows.
+It's also possible to have just one audio track and as many auxiliary outputs as you need, if your SAN allows.
 Each track and each instance of ControlGRIS will be assigned consecutive numbers.
-It\'s important to mention here that we\'re not talking about one potentiometer = one loudspeaker.
+It's important to mention here that we're not talking about one potentiometer = one loudspeaker.
 Each loudspeaker can be used for several **spatialization** scenarios

 ### 10.1.3.
 Acousmatic setup

-Let\'s use the Dome24(8-5x2-6)Subs2 Acousmonium setup present in the SpatGRIS Templates.
+Let's use the Dome24(8-5x2-6)Subs2 Acousmonium setup present in the SpatGRIS Templates.
 This consists of:

 • 1 octophonic, from 1 to 8